 Why?
 Because these SEO plugins take up space in the back end of your site.
-The more plugins you add, the more they could potentially slow your website’s performance down.
+The more plugins you add, the more they can slow your website’s performance down.
 And your site’s speed has never been more important to your SEO than it is right now.

-A few weeks ago, we saw the release of one of the biggest Google updates in recent years and the introduction of the Core Web Vitals.
-This update firmly positioned your site’s speed as one of the most important ranking signals—maybe the most important.
+Back in March of 2024, we saw the release of one of the biggest Google Core updates in recent years, aimed at curtailing spammy or otherwise user-unfriendly websites.
+This update came on the heels of other big changes like the introduction of the Core Web Vitals.
+Basically, these Google updates cemented “site speed” as one of the most important ranking metrics – maybe the most important.

 You don’t want to take painstaking steps to make sure your site is running as lean as possible with good hosting, slick design, and high-end hosting, only to be slowed down by a bunch of WordPress plugins that were supposed to help you.